 - 1. Ranked list of proposals - 2.
 Panel comments approved by the panel (see paragraph below) - 3.
-List of approved Remote Referees (only at step 1) - 4.
+List of approved Remote Referees (only at Step 1) - 4.
 Panel report - 5.
 Panel Recommendations (feedback and suggestions from the panel to the ERC Scientific Council)

 The panel comment is the key element of the information provided to the applicants at the end of the evaluation.
-Once the scores and the ranked list of the proposals are decided, Lead Reviewers draft panel comments reflecting the main points of the panel discussion, and the Panel agrees in a plenary upon their final version.
-The panel comment details the decision taken by the panel based on the individual reviews, the panel discussion on the proposal and, at step 2, the interview with the applicant.
-The panel comment should clearly explain the reason(s), respecting the ERC evaluation criterion, which make the proposal to succeed or fail in the evaluation.
+Once the scores and the ranked list of the proposals are decided, Lead Reviewers draft panel comments reflecting the main points of the panel discussion, and the Panel agrees on their final version in a plenary.
+The panel comment details the decision taken by the panel based on the individual reviews, the panel discussion on the proposal and, at Step 2, the interview with the applicant.
+The panel comment should clearly explain the reason(s) that made the proposal succeed or fail in the evaluation, in line with the ERC evaluation criterion.
 Panel Members should also ensure that scientific recommendations made to applicants (which may or may not be taken into account) are clearly distinct from their budget recommendations to the ERCEA (which are binding).
-At each step, a number of proposals that achieved reasonable or good quality will be rejected.
+At each Step, a number of proposals that achieved reasonable or good quality will be rejected.
 Such proposals may typically have positive comments from individual reviewers.
-However, they do not gather enough support from the panel when taking into account the budgetary constraint that determines the number of proposals that can be passed to the next step or funded.
+However, they do not gather enough support from the panel when taking into account the budgetary constraints that determines the number of proposals that can be passed to the next Step or funded.
 In such cases, the panel comments may reflect this aspect.
-In some cases, the panel may take a position that is different from what could be inferred from the comments/marks of the individual reviewers.
+In some cases, the panel may take a position that is different from what could be inferred from the comments of the individual reviewers.
 For example, if the panel discussion reveals an important weakness in a proposal, the panel comment should document its reasons.
 The panel comment is a conclusive comment approved by the panel and should clearly explain the decision adopted by the panel.